Learn more about Fingerprint

 How to Prevent Credential Stuffing

-) collected behind the scenes anytime someone visits a webpage with our JavaScript fingerprinting agent installed.
+Fingerprint Pro provides a unique identifier for every visitor to your website collected behind the scenes anytime someone visits a webpage with our JavaScript fingerprinting agent installed.
 Since malicious attackers might forge this data, Fingerprint Pro also provides tools for validating these identifiers sent by your front end.
 As a result, you can protect your users and your business against Credential Stuffing and other account takeover attacks with the approaches described below.
 At the same time, your legitimate users won’t experience any additional friction.

-to catch fraud on your website.
+Since you know your product and business landscape best, it’s up to you to decide how to configure anti-fraud workflows to utilize the visitor ID to catch fraud on your website.
 Below, we have described some steps and best practices to use as a starting point for your custom solution.

-Configuring Fingerprint Pro for Credential Stuffing prevention
+Configuring Fingerprint Pro for Credential Stuffing Prevention

-, among other timestamped data, in conjunction with credentials provided by a user.
+To use Fingerprint Pro effectively to prevent account-related fraud, you should configure logic that utilizes the visitor ID, among other timestamped data, in conjunction with credentials provided by a user.
 It is crucial to think through the logic used to determine suspicious activity and the challenge actions that should be taken when a visitor is flagged.

 Suspicious Activity Logic